Higher Vocational Agricultural School of Bevalala

 Higher Vocational Agricultural School of Bevalala – Ecole Professionnelle Supérieure Agricole de Bevalala (EPSA) – in Bevalala, Madagascar, was in 1957 a Jesuit outreach to assist farmers and craftsmen with marginal income to increase their income.
 It has grown to offer a 3-year bachelor's degree.

 History

-Rural Learning Centre (RAC) began as an outreach to help poor farmers to increase their yield, as a program of 20–30 days at an internship farm, and for craftsmen to improve their production technology.
+Rural Learning Center (RAC) began as an outreach to help poor farmers to increase their yield, as a program of 20–30 days at an internship farm, and for craftsmen to improve their production technology.
 After Fr.
 Alain Delaitre took charge in 1957 the effort evolved to include livestock farming, "FIFA".
 With an increasing number of clientele seeking training, and the demand for more breadth in the educational effort, the center now offers 10 different courses.